mlabs-haskell/hydra-auction-onchain/docs/spec.md

 Under the `DepositUsedByWinner` redeemer, we enforce that:

-- There is only one input spent from the bid deposit validator.
+- There is exactly one input spent from the bid deposit validator.
 Its `BidderInfo` datum defines the bidder.
-- There is only one input spent from the auction escrow validator, containing the auction state token and being spent with the `BidderBuys` redeemer.
+- There is exactly one input spent from the auction escrow validator, containing the auction state token and being spent with the `BidderBuys` redeemer.
-- There is only one standing bid input, containing the standing bid token.
+- There is exactly only one standing bid input, containing the standing bid token.
 - The bidder deposit's bidder won the auction
 (i.e. the bid is the standing bid).